HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 2. Building Advanced Circuits/section 2-5 Schematic Reading and Test Equipment.md

 **Symbol 1: Field Effect Transistor (FET)** {{< link id="G7A09" >}} - FETs control current flow through an electric field rather than a current, and appear frequently in RF circuits because they offer high input impedance and excellent performance at radio frequencies.
 In your transceiver, you'll find FETs handling everything from weak signal amplification to signal mixing and frequency generation.

-**Symbol 2: NPN Junction Transistor** {{< link id="G7A11" >}} - The arrow pointing outward from the base identifies this bipolar transistor as NPN (Not Pointing iN), rather than PNP, where the arrow would Point iNward Proudly.
+**Symbol 2: NPN Junction Transistor** {{< link id="G7A11" >}} - The arrow pointing outward from the base identifies this bipolar transistor as NPN (rather than PNP, where the arrow would point inward).
 These transistors handle everything from audio amplification to switching functions throughout your radio equipment.

 **Symbol 5: Zener Diode** {{< link id="G7A10" >}} - Unlike standard diodes that conduct in only one direction, Zener diodes have a specific reverse breakdown voltage where they begin to conduct.
 This property makes them excellent for voltage regulation in power supplies and reference circuits.